Wired for Reuse: Automating Context-Aware Code Adaptation in IDEs via LLM-Based Agent: Evaluation

 \subsection{RQ2: Time Efficiency}

 In this research question, we examine the time efficiency of \emph{WIRL} compared to other baseline approaches on the $CWEvaluation$.
-The comparison results are summarized in Table~\ref{tab:RQ2}, where the second column reports the average execution time per \emph{code wiring} instance.
-It is worth noting that the reported time costs are averaged over five independent runs to ensure robustness and consistency.
-From Table~\ref{tab:RQ2}, we make the following observations: \begin{itemize} \item \emph{WIRL} required only marginally more time (approximately 0.6 seconds) to generate a recommendation compared to \emph{Qwen2.5-Coder-14B}, and it demonstrated greater time efficiency than all other evaluated LLMs except \emph{GPT-4o-mini}.
+The comparison results are summarized in Table~\ref{tab:Performance}, where the last column reports the average execution time per \emph{code wiring} instance.
+It is worth noting that the reported time costs of raw LLMs are averaged over five independent runs to ensure robustness and consistency.
+From Table~\ref{tab:Performance}, we make the following observations: \begin{itemize}[leftmargin=1em] \item \emph{WIRL} required only marginally more time (approximately 0.6 seconds) to generate a recommendation compared to \emph{Qwen2.5-Coder-14B}, and it demonstrated greater time efficiency than all other evaluated LLMs except \emph{GPT-4o-mini}.
 This efficiency can be attributed to its use of a relatively compact LLM (14B parameters), whereas other models incur longer response times due to their significantly larger parameter sizes.
 For example, \emph{DeepSeek-V3}, with 671B parameters, exhibited the highest latency, averaging 11.5 seconds per recommendation. \item Although \emph{IDEA} and \emph{ExampleStack} achieved superior performance in terms of time cost, they fall short in ensuring recommendation accuracy.
-We argue that \emph{WIRL} offers a more practical trade-off between recommendation quality and acceptable latency, making it well-suited for real-world development workflows. \end{itemize}
+We argue that \emph{WIRL} offers a more practical trade-off between recommendation quality and acceptable latency, making it well-suited for real-world development workflows. \item Code editing methods, such as \emph{GrACE} and \emph{CoEdPilot}, exhibit moderate time efficiency, placing them between the fast, heuristic-based methods and the slower, raw LLM baselines.
+This performance is attributable to their reliance on pretrained language models, which are more computationally intensive than simple heuristics. \end{itemize}

-To gain deeper insights into the time cost distribution of \emph{WIRL} and the baseline approaches, we visualized the results using a violin plot, as shown in Fig.~\ref{fig:TimeCostViolin}.
+To gain deeper insights into the time cost distribution of \emph{WIRL} and the raw LLMs, we visualized the results using a violin plot, as shown in Fig.~\ref{fig:TimeCostViolin}.
 The plot reveals that \emph{WIRL} is capable of handling the majority of \emph{code wiring} instances in under 5 seconds.
 Its median time cost is 4,201.5ms, which is comparable to that of \emph{Qwen2.5-Coder-14B} (3,977.5ms), and substantially lower than that of \emph{DeepSeek-V3} (7,983.5ms).
 This demonstrates \emph{WIRL}’s ability to deliver high-quality recommendations with competitive latency.